 Reporting should be incidental to any risk management process.
-As the financial year is coming to an end and the last several months have been quite the rollercoaster ride, it’s time to review your risk reports to ensure that your Board is seeing its latest state of risk, including ‘emerging risks’ and gaps in control measures, in order to be more effective in the upcoming year.
+As the last year has been quite the rollercoaster ride, it’s time to review your risk reports to ensure that your Board is seeing its latest state of risk, including ‘emerging risks’ and gaps in control measures, in order to be more effective looking ahead.

 With so many internal and external variables, companies must take the time to review and report on existing and emerging risks as well as their risk management process, so that all bases are covered and they can remain as resilient as possible.
 The coronavirus pandemic may not have been something that many saw coming, but it's introduced significant changes as to how businesses are run as well as imposed long-term consequences.
 Through evaluating and reporting on your risk data and process, you can put your organisation in a better position to recover.
 There are three reports in particular we recommend producing: a risk profile report, a changes in risk report and a risk performance report.